Follow these three best practices to ensure a successful SD-WAN implementation and maximize long-term success.

 As enterprise organizations continue to push applications and business-critical data to the cloud, and as teams continue to sprawl outward from a centralized hub, IT leaders must evolve their networks to deliver fast, flexible and secure access and performance—no matter where end users, devices and information are located.

-Compared to MPLS, SD-WAN offers numerous business advantages including greater network resiliency, advanced application performance, access technology flexibility and centralized management, and the foundations for next-gen networking and security frameworks like Secure Access Service Edge (SASE), to name a few.
+Compared to MPLS, SD-WAN offers numerous business advantages, including greater network resiliency, advanced application performance, access technology flexibility and centralized management.
+It also lays the foundation for next-gen networking and security frameworks like Secure Access Service Edge (SASE).

 What’s the key to a successful SD-WAN implementation?
 Like any large technology solution roll-out, getting SD-WAN right is all about upfront strategy and planning.
 Follow these three best practices to ensure a successful implementation for your software-defined wide area network: